-Advice to live by late-summer and fall
+Advice to live by THIS SUMMER

 We love being spontaneous and bringing something new home for our containers, adding some herbs or succulents to our patio or planting up a hydrangea since a bad case of winter burn took our holly bushes.